buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_4/Lesson_1_Randomly_Pick_Winner.md

 Really, this is one of the strengths of the blockchain.
 But, can be a bit annoying for some application like ours here!

-In any case, no one's going to be attacking our tiny app but I want you to know all this when you're building a dApp that has millions of users!
+In any case, no one's going to be attacking our tiny app but I want you to know all this when you're building an App that has millions of users!

 Test it
 -------